 Pastor Onqué vision for us is "A Church called to Ministry".
 Under his leadership the church underwent renovation both physically and spiritually.
 We are encouraged to love and accept one another.
 We continue to pray for each other and build each other up.

 Under Pastor Onqué leadership the kitchen was updated to a new full service restaurant quality kitchen and the Fellowship hall will be remodeled.
-A new roof has been put on the edifice and continued improvements happen.
+A new roof has been put on the edifice and continued improvements happened.
 On May 13, 2006 we dedicated the Fellowship Hall to our past former pastor Reverend Hosea B. Burgie.

 Pastor Onqué has added an 8 am service "The Power Hour" which allows members to come earlier if they choose and experience a totally different service.
 He also started a Nursing Home Ministry and continued the Prison Ministry.
 We bless God for sending us a loving caring Man of God as our Shepherd.

-Three years ago we celebrated 90 years of Service to the Lord under the theme: “Rich Past Glorious Future”.
+In 2013 we celebrated 90 years of Service to the Lord under the theme: “Rich Past Glorious Future”.
 We had an historic outing at the Grand Ballroom on Cottage Grove with a 90th Year Anniversary Banquet.
 We were the first church to use this restored historic venue since its reopening.

-Since that time we have been on the move participating in South Shore Community events, evangelizing to the lost, and opening our doors to those who are need.
+Since that time we have been on the move participating in South Shore Community events, evangelizing to the lost, and opening our doors to those who are in need.
 We worked closely with the 7th Ward Alderman, making our facility available for community resource meetings, job fairs, and other activities.
 As we move forward as a “Unified Church on the Move” we look forward to continuing to do God’s work.

 This year we held our third leadership school after many years of inactivity.
 The Christian leadership school was named Herbert B. Reed Institute after our former Superintendent of Sunday School.
 Sister Ruth Ellis served as Inaugural Dean in 2011The H. B Reed Institute continues to offer to the membership and local Christian Community enriching classes to develop their knowledge of Christ.